SV-1509/BB8/README.md

 # BB8
-A project done to recreate BB8 from star wars, which is cintrolled via Bluetooth
+A project done to recreate BB8 from star wars, which is controlled via Bluetooth.